nguyenhuy0905/data-struct-in-c/README.md

 ### NOTE
 - Again, deprecated because of my horrible code-writing practice.
 - But to be fair, this is to be expected.
 It's some of my very first things to do in C.
+- I reorganized the thing into a new branch